10 tips for booking your trip to Amsterdam

 Don’t let the hundreds of things to do, see and eat overwhelm you when planning a trip to Amsterdam – instead, take advantage of the perks of this tourist-friendly city.

-Hit the highlights with a City Card
+Hit all the highlights with a City Card

 Maximise your time in Amsterdam by planning ahead, especially if you’ve got limited time in the city.
 But since there’s lots to see in Amsterdam, it may not be feasible (or affordable!) to arrange it all on your own.
-Instead, take advantage of the I amsterdam City Card: you get instant access to dozens of museums and attractions in Amsterdam, such as the Van Gogh Museum, Rembrandt House and Artis Royal Zoo, as well as unlimited public transportation and, of course, a canal cruise.
+Instead, take advantage of the I amsterdam City Card: you get instant access to dozens of museums and attractions in Amsterdam, such as the Rijksmuseum, Rembrandt House and Artis Royal Zoo, as well as unlimited public transportation and, of course, a canal cruise.
 There’s no obligation to visit all the sights available through the card – you can plan your Amsterdam adventure the way you want to.

 Hang with the locals

 If you’re more into experiences than sights, check out the local events, festivals and parties that are going on when you arrive – and your choices will be almost endless, as there’s always something happening in Amsterdam.
 With plenty of regular art shows, music festivals, special events such as the Amsterdam Light Festival and more, there is something for every interest.
 Clubgoers in particular will love the Nightlife Ticket, which offers seven days (or, more accurately, nights) of access to eight nightclubs around Amsterdam, as well as free welcome drinks at each location.